microsoft/dicom-server/docs/AADconfiguration.md

 ## Create an app registration in Azure AD

+1. Sign into the Azure portal.
+Search for **App Services** and select your Dicom App Service.

 ## Enable Azure AD in your Dicom App Service